telatin/seqfu2/docs/tools/check.md

 * `--quiet` will not print data, but only the exit status will be used
 * `--verbose` will print more information (including processing speed)
 * `--debug` will print debug information
+* `--safe-exit` will always exit with 0, even if errors are found (useful in pipelines)

 ### Exit status

-If an error is identified in at least one file, the program will exit with non zero status.
+If an error is identified in at least one file, the program will exit with non zero status, unless the `--safe-exit` option is used.

 ### Output